Nastar Cookies: Indonesian Pineapple Tarts That Melt in the Mouth

 Firstly, you want to rub the butter and flour with your fingertips until they resemble fine breadcrumbs.

-Secondly, you add the beaten egg yolk and vanilla extract to the flour mix.
-Then quickly mix until the two just come together.
-Do not fret about the dough not being smooth.
-Because as you keep working on it, it will smoothen itself.
+Add the beaten egg yolk and vanilla extract to the flour mix.
+Then, quickly mix until the two come together.
+Do not fret about the dough not being smooth; as you keep working on it, it will smoothen itself.ย

 photo collage of making cookie dough and fill it with pineapple jam.

-Last but not least, place the cookie balls on a baking tray and brush the egg wash on them.
-Bake the cookies at gas 4/ or 180ยฐ C/ 350ยฐ F temperature for about 20 minutes or until they are light golden in colour and look fully cooked.
+Lastly, place the cookie balls on a baking tray and brush the egg wash on them.
+Bake the cookies at gas 4/ or 180ยฐ C/ 350ยฐ F for about 20 minutes or until they are light golden and fully cooked.

 photo collage of making Kue Nastar - the Indonesian pineapple tarts.

 • Donโ€™t be tempted to knead the dough.
-Because we donโ€™t want to cause the gluten to dance and rise too much.
+We donโ€™t want to cause the gluten to dance and rise too much.
 If that happens, the cookies will not be as crumbly and crispy.
-Instead, it will be hard.
+Instead, they will be hard.

-• Make sure your pineapple jam is as dry as possible without any juice left.
+• Ensure your pineapple jam is as dry as possible without any juice left.

 Storing Tips

-And please make sure you store the jar in a dry-cool place.
-Because the heat, cold or dampness can cause the pineapple tarts to turn mouldy.
+Please make sure you store the jar in a dry, cool place.
+Heat, cold, or dampness can cause the pineapple tarts to turn moldy.ย

-This Kue Nastar makes a lovely present too.
-A present with a personal touch that your loved ones or whoever receives it will be so happy.
+This Kue Nastar makes a lovely present, too.
+It’s a personal touch that will make your loved ones or whoever receives it happy.ย

 Thank you and all the best.